getify/Functional-Light-JS/ch2.md

 }
 ```

-`outputPersonName(..)` needs to be a function that takes a (object) value, passes it into `extractName(..)`, then passes that value to `output(..)`.
-Look again at that visual flow of data above to convince yourself that we can define it as:
+`outputPersonName(..)` needs to be a function that takes an (object) value, passes it into `extractName(..)`, then passes that value to `output(..)`.
+Look again at that visual flow of data above to convince yourself that we can define that as:

 ```
 var outputPersonName = compose( output, extractName );